About Dr Brian Ang

 Nuts and seeds promote healthy vision

-Why Food Alone May Not Be Enough for Your Eye Health
+Why Eating Right Isn’t Always Enough for Eye Health

-Even if you’re eating all the best foods for eye health as part of a well-balanced diet, you might still fall short of truly preserving and protecting your vision.
+Even if you’re filling your plate with the best foods for eye health, you might still find that it’s not quite enough to fully preserve and protect your vision.
 Here’s why:

-1. Dosage: For instance, an egg provides approximately 200 to 1,000 micrograms of lutein, far from the recommended 10 milligrams daily.
-To fully reap the benefits, you’d need to eat 10 to 50 eggs daily—an unreasonable amount by any standards.
-Research suggests the average adult only gets 1 to 2 mg of lutein daily from food.
+1. Dosage: Take lutein, for example.
+While an egg is a great source of this vital nutrient, it only provides between 200 to 1,000 micrograms—far short of the recommended 10 milligrams per day.
+To reach that target, you’d need to eat anywhere from 10 to 50 eggs daily, which is, of course, impractical for most people.
+Research shows that the average adult only gets about 1 to 2 mg of lutein from food each day, leaving a significant gap in your nutritional needs.

-3. Nutrients You Can’t Get from Food: Some essential nutrients for vision, such as natural botanical extracts like ginkgo biloba, saffron, and grape seed, are not typically found in a balanced diet.
-These ingredients can increase ocular blood microcirculation, support glucose metabolism, improve macular function, and promote optic nerve health—vital aspects of vision.
+3. Nutrients You Can’t Get from Food: There are some nutrients essential for vision that you simply won’t find in a typical diet.
+Natural botanical extracts like ginkgo biloba, saffron, and grape seed are not just rare in food; they offer unique benefits that are crucial for eye health.
+These ingredients can enhance ocular blood flow, support glucose metabolism, improve macular function, and promote optic nerve health—key aspects of maintaining sharp and healthy vision.

 Leaves of Gingko Biloba